wmbusmeters/wmbusmeters-wiki/homemadedipole.md

 Twist the braid together so it forms a stiff wire, bend thru 90deg.

-Bend the inner conductor & its insualtor also thru 90deg in the other direction.
+Bend the inner conductor & its insulator also thru 90deg in the other direction.

 Now trim the length of each wire to 82mm.